codysharma/project-ideas/README.md

 # project-ideas

 -Play around and try SCSS
--Make spaceman mobile responsive
 -Todo app.
 Multiple list types?
 Due dates which we can use to sort?
 Start with mobile size.
--Recipe app: takes in ingredients and gives you idea
--Chris's tree app
+-Chris's tree app or similar mapping app to display in browser.
+Use mapbox?
 -Sudoku
--Triwizard style maze game with battles/mini games (using canvas)